Welcome to the home page of Dr Suzy Walton

 For over a decade Suzy was a Senior Civil Servant in Central Government.
 For a number of years she was in the Prime Minister’s Strategy Unit.
 She was also in the Ministry of Defence and she was awarded a PhD degree for her research on suicide in the military.

 Suzy had earlier careers as a producer, editor and presenter for Sky News, the BBC and LBC Radio.
-She was also a West End actress and played a leading role for three years in the award winning play “Children of a Lesser God.”
-In 2014 Suzy was awarded an Honorary Degree from a London university.
+She was also a West End actress playing a leading role for three years in the award winning play “Children of a Lesser God.”
+In 2014 Suzy was awarded an Honorary Fellowship from the University of Westminster.